Today I’m back with a new recipe.

 - 6) You can now use a hand blender or even your nutribullet/blender to blend the mixture into a smooth soup.

-- 7) Add the chicken slices and the other half of the almond milk to the mixture and stir through.
+- 7) Add other half of the almond milk to the mixture and stir through.

 - 1) Cook chicken separately-either using leftovers or roast your breast at 200 degrees for around 35 minutes.